Quickstart: Use Azure Redis in Python

 Screenshot of a terminal showing a Python script to test cache access.

-Create a Python script by using reauthentication
+Create a Python script using reauthentication

-A Microsoft Entra ID access token has a limited lifespan of approximately 75 minutes.
-To maintain a connection to your cache, you must refresh the token.
+Microsoft Entra ID access tokens have limited lifespans, averaging 75 minutes.
+In order to maintain a connection to your cache, you need to refresh the token.
+This example demonstrates how to do this using Python.

 import time